dmerejkowsky/blog/content/pages/about.md

 _For English readers: This is a bunch of legalese stuff that are required, by law, to be on this blog._

-Ce blog est édité par Dimitri Merejkowsky et tous les contenus mis à disposition gratuitement selon les termes de la
+Ce blog est édité par Dimitri Merejkowsky et tous les contenus sont mis à disposition gratuitement selon les termes de la
 [Licence Creative Commons Attribution 3.0 France]( http://creativecommons.org/licenses/by/3.0/fr)